InfinetyEs/Nova-Filemanager/README.md

     "Select a file": "Selecciona un archivo",
     "Open FileManager": "Abrir Gestor de archivos",
     "This image": "Esta imagen",
-    "could not be found.": "no se encuentra."
+    "could not be found.": "no se encuentra.", "Delete": "Eliminar",
+    "Deselect File": "Deseleccionar archivo",
+    "Are you sure you want to deselect this file?": "¿Estas seguro de querer deseleccionar este archivo?", "Remember: The file will not be delete from your storage": "Recuerda: El archivo no será eliminado de tu disco", "Deselect": "Deseleccionar"
 ```

 ### Testing